Cloud-SPAN/nerc-metagenomics03-qc-assembly/_episodes/03-assembly.md

 seqkit stats assembly.fasta
 ~~~
 {: .bash}

-SeqKit is fast so we are just running this directly in the terminal.
-It should take a maximum of a couple of seconds to process the assembly.
+SeqKit is fast so we are just running this directly in the terminal foreground.
+It should take a couple of seconds to process this assembly (however, it can take longer with more sequencing data).

-Once it has you should see an output similar (maybe the same?) as this:
+Once it has finished you should see an output table like this:
 ~~~
 file            format  type  num_seqs     sum_len  min_len    avg_len    max_len
 assembly.fasta  FASTA   DNA        146  14,953,273    3,164  102,419.7  6,068,630